 Zion National Park is going to be an awesome experience for you if you take your time with it, stay safe and prepare prior by knowing which places you wish to visit (I think there’s 9), but the most popular ones are the Subway, the Narrows and Angel’s Landing.
 Next time, I’ll do the Subway 🙂

-Also, other than the other hiking areas near Vegas I linked to, I will be updating more places to visit that are close to Zion National Park, but for now, what I wish to share with you are awesome places I visited the west coast.
+Also, other than the other hiking areas near Vegas I linked to, I will be updating more places to visit that are close to Zion National Park, but for now, what I wish to share with you are 10 awesome places I visited in the Pacific Northwest.

 12) Don’t do any hike you’re not comfortable with, it’s not worth the risk, view it from a distance.